github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

             "taint",
           ]

-To break this down:

-- Since we're adding flow *through* a function call, we add a tuple to the **summaryModel** extension point.
+- Since we're adding flow through a function call, we add a tuple to the **summaryModel** extension point.
 - The first column, **"global"**, begins the search for relevant calls at references to the global object.
   In JavaScript, global variables are properties of the global object, so this lets us access global variables or functions.
 - The second column, **Member[decodeURIComponent]**, is a path leading to the function calls we wish to model.